top of page

 Mindfulness Isn’t One-Size-Fits-All

 Mindfulness is everywhere these days.
 But if you’re dealing with trauma, anxiety, stress, or a racing mind, just sitting still and watching your thoughts pass doesn’t always work.
 I needed something physical, something musical.
 Something that would help me focus without shutting down completely.
+Guitar gave me that.
+It doesn’t need to be expensive.
+It doesn’t need to be perfect.
+Heck, it doesn’t even need to be a full chord—sometimes one note is enough.

 How It All Started

+When I first got my guitar, a priest gave it to me.
+I was a young college student going through some heavy stuff.
+I didn’t know how to play a chord—my fingers didn’t even comprehend the idea.
 But I could play a single note.
-And that note was enough to get me to the next step.
+That note was enough to get me to the next step.
 Slowly, that note became a chord.
 Then another chord.
 Two chords—D and C—without me even realizing it, became my first meditation.

 Using Guitar as a Meditation Tool

+What I was doing, without even knowing it at first, was combining simple chords with mindful breathing.
+If you struggle to breathe naturally when stressed, this is your shortcut.
 For a long time, I would clench my shoulders without even realizing it.
 I’d wonder why I couldn’t catch my breath.
 Strumming a few basic chords while paying attention to my breath helped me regain rhythm—and control.
+It’s not magic.
+It’s music, repetition, rhythm—and real, tangible healing.

 Stories That Show It Works